-Print - This service allows inmates the opportunity to print various documents marked for print within TRULINCS.
+Print-This service allows inmates the opportunity to print various documents marked for print within TRULINCS.
 Mailing labels and BP-199 forms may be printed for free.
 All other documents can be printed at a cost.
+Printing stations are located in the Law Library, Education Building and Inmate Library.

 Public Messaging - Inmates may correspond with friends and family using public messaging.
 This is a restricted version of email that will only allow text messages and no attachments.
-There is a cost per minute fee for using this service.
+A cost of \$.05 per minute is charged for using this service.
 Messages are limited to 13,000 characters.

 Request to Staff - This service allows inmates to correspond with staff electronically.
 The list of available departments varies by institution; however, there is a standard DOJ Sexual Abuse Reporting mailbox available that provides inmate with an additional method to report allegations of sexual abuse and harassment directly to the Office of Inspector General (OIG).
 Survey - This service allows inmates to take Bureau surveys (i.e., Institution Character Profile).

-Inmate Telephone System -TRUFONE

-Each inmate will be provided a nine-digit Phone Access Code (PAC) for accessing TRUFONE; including instructions for use of this system.
+Inmate Telephone System - TRUFONE: Each inmate will be provided a nine-digit Phone Access Code (PAC) for accessing TRUFONE; including instructions for use of this system.
 The PAC is confidential and should not be shared with other inmates.
 A replacement fee will be charged if a PAC is misplaced or compromised.
 In addition, each inmate will need to perform voice verification registration.
 Management of inmates' telephone numbers is performed via the TRULINCS.

-The hours of telephone operation begin at 6:00 am and end no later than 11:30 pm.
-Inmate access to telephones will normally be limited during the following times, Monday through Friday, not including holidays:
+The hours of telephone operation begin at 6:00 am and end no later than 9:30 pm.
+Inmates are expected to be at their work assignments and must not use the telephone during their work hours.